FireAcademy/docs-fireacademy-io/faq.md

 ## Don't you care about decentralization?

 We do - that's why we chose the Chia blockchain in the first place!
 We do think, however, that an Infura-like provider will exist anyway for a variety of reasons.
 We think there's a lot of value in making developers' lives easier with our service.
-However, we want to do it the 'right way': everything that powers our service is open-source and we can help you make your own cluster any time.&#x20;
+However, we are committed to doing it the 'right way': everything that powers our service is open-source and we can help you make your own cluster any time.&#x20;

 ## Open-source?